 Individuals must research this question on their own and should consult a lawyer and/or tax professional in making the decision.
 The factors to be considered include tax issues, liability issues, capital needs and the type of business, among many others.
 Click here for a brief summary of the most common forms of business.
 If a decision is made to form a corporation, the staff of the Corporations Division can assist with the process of incorporation.

 How do I obtain paper forms for various corporate filings?

 Paper forms can be obtained by calling 501-682-3409.
-Forms can also be downloaded via the Internet by accessing our website www.sos.arkansas.gov .
+Forms can also be downloaded via the Internet on our fees, forms, and procedures page.

 How long does it take to complete a filing with the Corporations Division?

 The Division completes most filings such as articles of incorporation, amendments, mergers or dissolutions within two business days of receipt.
 If you choose to visit the office in person the filings can often be completed while you wait.
 In any event, the effective date of a filing is the date it is received by the BCS Division.
 Obviously if a post-effective date is specified in the document the filing is effective on that date.
 Franchise tax and annual reports are generally processed in two to three weeks; these can also be filed online and are updated nightly.

 It stands for “Arkansas Code Annotated” and is often referred to as “the Code.”
 In short, it is Arkansas state law.
 Laws regarding corporations, LLCs and partnerships are found in Title 4 of the Code.
 The BCS Division has established links herein to many of the Code sections that may be relevant to our customers.
 A searchable version of the code, is located at http://www.lexisnexis.com/hottopics/arcode/Default.asp.

 What is the “registered agent” of a corporation?